https://www.deakin.edu.au/__data/assets/image/0020/1380512/32159_Master-Bus-artscultural-mgmt_hero.jpg

 Professional recognition

-Deakin Business School is in the top 1% of business schools globally and holds both AACSB and EQUIS accreditations.
+Deakin Business School holds both AACSB and EQUIS accreditations.
 These prestigious accreditations are awarded to business schools that meet strict standards of quality, academic and professional excellence, and demonstrate a commitment to ongoing improvement and innovation in their courses, ensuring graduates are employable worldwide.

 Course learning outcomes